XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The twelve-factor app uses strict separation between the build, release, and run stages.

 This factor is more or less a prerequisite for developing software-as-a-service in 2022, but we need to complement this factor with a requirement for automating these stages.
-The maturing of CI/CD software-as-a-service providers such as GitHub and Circle CI means that it is now relatively easy to automate this process.
+The maturing of CI/CD software-as-a-service providers such as GitHub, [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) and [Circle CI](https://circleci.com/) means that it is now relatively easy to automate this process.

 Typically, the build stage will push a container image to some container registry or upload a function-as-a-service zip files to cloud storage.